Disorganise/Pi4Nextcloud/README.md

 All being you should get an "Everything set!" message, so "Test path and password"
 You should now see 'Backup container is currently running'
 It looks like it doesn't autoupdate.
 Check the logs - hopefully you'll see the last entry is 'Everything looks fine so feel free to continue!'
 If not, you'll need to fix it (I had used the incorrect user for the share so borg was unable to write.
 I fixed it up in fstab and remounted the share and it was happy)
-Hit reload and you should noe be able to either check backup integrity, or resote from selected backup.
+Hit reload and you should now be able to either check backup integrity, or resote from selected backup.
 The restore option defaults to the latest backup, so roll with that.
 The restore will start - you'll need to periodically check the log file.